-- Recommendation R5 Boards: Work to understand the reasons for non-attendance on patient education programmes in order to maximise uptake and the cost-effectiveness of the programme; Actively promote education programmes for patients and support for self-care amongst the health and social care professionals in regular and frequent contact with patients and service users; Continue to seek alternative ways to support patients to self-care by ensuring patient education and access to self-car information are an integral part of the services provided; and Develop indicators to measure the impact of these programmes on individual patient experience and outcomes.
-WG Response Accept An individual's information needs and how to meet them, which might include structured self care education, are discussed with professionals to agree goals and actions through a care plan.
+- R5 The uptake and completion of programmes designed to educate patients and support self-care is still poor.
+We recommend that Health Boards: - Work to understand the reasons for non-attendance on patient education programmes in order to maximise uptake and improve the cost-effectiveness of the programme; - Actively promote education programmes for patients and support for self-care amongst the health and social care professionals in regular and frequent contact with patients and service users; - Continue to seek alternative ways to support patients to self-care by ensuring patient education and access to self-care information are an integral part of the services provided; and - Develop indicators to measure the impact of these programmes on individual patient experience and outcomes.

+An individual's information needs and how to meet them, which might include structured self care education, are discussed with professionals to agree goals and actions through a care plan.
 People who attend self care education programmes discuss the benefits with their professional as part of their care plan review.

 As they mature, GP cluster service development plans will improve care planning and the optimal uptake of self care education programmes.
 These plans will be informed by a very local and sensitive assessment of the needs of the local community, capable of understanding local patterns of non completion of programmes.

 The outcome of the 2014 National Survey will tell us how well informed and supported people with long term conditions report feeling.
 Welsh Government and Health Boards will continue to monitor the reduction in emergency admissions and readmissions with in a year for the main 8 chronic conditions.